y2737924daohegua/corber/pages/cli.md

 ### Serve

 Live reload.
 To learn more, [read here](/pages/workflow/livereload).

+You may want to look at the start command, which is newer and provides a more integrated experience for emulator usage.

 | Options    | default | desc |
 |---------  |---------| ---- |